About the 2021 tournament

 2017 Kevin Robbins (author of Harvey Penick, the Life and Wisdom of the Man Who Wrote the Book on Golf.
 This terrific work won the United States Golf Association's 2016 Herbert Warren Wind Award for the best golf book of the year.)

 2018 Robin Burke (of Champions Golf Club in Houston, TX.
-Member of the Texas Golf Hall of Fame, Captain of the 2016 United States Curtis Cup Team, key player in managing the 2020 United States Women's Open at Champions Golf Club.)
+Member of the Texas Golf Hall of Fame, Captain of the 2016 United States Curtis Cup Team, and key player in managing the 2020 United States Women's Open Championship.)

 2019 Kathy Whitworth (the most successful woman golfer in history!!!)
 Kathy is the fifth member of the Texas Golf Hall of Fame to serve as our guest speaker.